SirBlob/secure_new_environment/README.md

 4. Add new user

 ## Notes
-To note this script will require sudo access to run properly.
+This script will require sudo access to run properly.

 ## Improvements (Not Done)
 1. Allow additional flags to be included